itavero/homebridge-z2m/docs/config.md

 * `included_keys`: an array of properties/keys (known as the `property` in the exposes information) that should be included for this device, even if they are excluded in the global default device configuration (see below).
 * `values`: Per property, you can specify an include and/or exclude list to ignore certain values.
 The values may start or end with an asterisk (`*`) as a wildcard.
 This is currently only applied in the [Stateless Programmable Switch](action.md).
 * `exposes`: An array of exposes information, using the [structures defined by Zigbee2MQTT](https://www.zigbee2mqtt.io/guide/usage/exposes.html).
+* `converters`: An object to optionally provide additional configuration for specific converters.
+More information can be found in the documentation of the [converters](converters.md), if applicable.

 ### Defaults
 Within the `defaults` property, you can also configure the device specific options mentioned above (except for the `id` and `included_keys`).